FedericoAcostaDev/guerrerosFront/README.md

 ## features to add

--fix resposivness
+-Fix resposivness
 -Default profile pic
--add update to the file of the post
+-Add update to the file of the post

 ### Deployment